Reading with you! πŸ“–

 What Is Epigenetics?

 Epigenetics is the study of changes in gene expression that don't involve changes to the DNA sequence itself.
 Think of your DNA as a book.
 Epigenetics is about which pages get read β€” and which ones get skipped.
-The letters don't change, but the story being told can be completely different depending on what gets switched on or off.

 Where Your Ancestors Come In

+Some epigenetic tags can be inherited.
 One of the most studied examples is the Dutch Hunger Winter of 1944–45.
-During World War II, a Nazi blockade caused mass starvation in the Netherlands.
-Children who were in the womb during this famine had epigenetic changes that persisted for decades.
-They had higher rates of obesity, heart disease, and mental illness β€” not because their DNA changed, but because their epigenome was set by an environment of severe starvation before they were even born.
-And some of these effects were found in their children too.
+Children born to mothers who were starved during this period had higher rates of obesity, heart disease, and mental illness decades later β€” not because their DNA changed, but because their epigenome was set by an environment of severe starvation before birth.

 What Can Change Your Epigenome?